 Well I fell for the late night Teeter commercial with the old guy swinging around like a 15 year old kid while hanging upside down.
 I have a local place that sells them with a big markup, so I went there to try them out before ordering one online.
 Seemed to help relieve pressure in my back, so I was ready to order.
 I had been spending about $30/week at the chiropractor for a few months now, and the thought of spending $400 more was not sitting well, but I figured it was an investment in my health and future.

 So I ended up taking the pieces out and carrying them up one at a time to my room.
 Putting it together was pretty easy.
-It came with all the tools needed, though the tools were a bit cheap, the wrench they sent actually bent when I was trying to tighten some of the bolts.
+It came with all the tools needed, though the tools were a bit cheap.
+The wrench they sent actually bent when I was trying to tighten some of the bolts.
 I had to get some pliers to finish the job.
-Most of it came put together, it only took me about 30 minutes if that to assemble.
+Most of it came put together.
+It only took me about 30 minutes of that to assemble.

 Once assembled I was pleased to see it was very sturdy and smooth/quiet.
 We have it in the room next to our baby's room, and I can use this thing at night without worrying about waking our baby.
 It is very solid and quiet.
 I weigh about 200 pounds (6'2) and I fit very well on it.
 I think it can adjust to accommodate up to 6'6 and 300 pounds.